giellalt/lang-crk/src/README.md

 ### for dictionary

-Intended for use with itwêwina, or really any intelligent dictionary for Plains Cree.
+(of an FST) intended for use with itwêwina, or really any intelligent dictionary for Plains Cree.

-In practice, this means analyzers lack the `+Err/Frag` analyses and omit the `+Err/Orth` tag, since these offer little value to the dictionary (it's trying to match a lemma, after all!).
+In practice, this means analyzers lack all `+Err/Frag` analyses and omit the `+Err/Orth` tag, since these offer little value to the dictionary (it's trying to match a lemma, after all!).